Moduli spaces of sextic curves with simple singularities and their compactifications: ADE Sextic Curves and K3 Surfaces

 \subsection{K3 Surfaces Associated with ADE Sextic Curves}

 Let $F$ be a homogeneous sextic polynomial of three variables, and $Z(F)$ be the associated sextic curve in $\PP^2$.
 We assume that $Z(F)$ has only simple singularities.
-Let $\widehat{X}$ be the double cover of $\PP^2$ branched along $Z(F)$.
-Then $K_{\widehat{X}}$ is trivial and we call $\widehat{X}$ an ADE K3 surface.
+Let $\widehat{X}_F$ be the double cover of $\PP^2$ branched along $Z(F)$.
+Then $K_{\widehat{X}_F}$ is trivial and we call $\widehat{X}_F$ an ADE K3 surface.
+The minimal resolution of $\widehat{X}_F$, denoted by $X_F$, is a smooth K3 surface.
+The quotient surface $S_F\coloneqq X_F/\iota$ admits a canonical birational morphism onto $\PP^2$.
+The branched locus of $X_F\to S_F$ is the disjoint union of the strict transform of $Z(F)$ and possibly certain exceptional curves.